๐Ÿ Marine Biology

 Why This Matters

 When you encounter these topics on exams, you'll need to explain mechanisms of harm, not just identify pollutants.
 Why does nutrient pollution create dead zones?
 How does plastic affect organisms differently at various trophic levels?
-Don't just memorize a list of pollution types—know what ecological principle each one illustrates and how they interact to compound environmental damage.
+Don't just memorize a list of pollution types.
+Know what ecological principle each one illustrates and how different pollutants interact to compound environmental damage.

 Chemical Contamination: Toxins That Accumulate

 These pollutants introduce harmful substances that persist in marine environments and concentrate as they move up the food chain.
-The key mechanism here is bioaccumulation and biomagnification—toxins become more concentrated at higher trophic levels.
+The key mechanism is bioaccumulation and biomagnification.
+Bioaccumulation is the buildup of a toxin in an individual organism's tissues over its lifetime.
+Biomagnification is the increasing concentration of that toxin at each successive trophic level, so apex predators end up with the highest doses.

 Industrial Effluents

-• Heavy metals and synthetic chemicals—including mercury, lead, and PCBs—enter waterways through factory discharge, often inadequately treated
+• Heavy metals and synthetic chemicals like mercury, lead, and PCBs enter waterways through factory discharge, often inadequately treated before release

-• Human health impacts emerge when contaminated seafood enters our diet, linking industrial practices directly to public health concerns
+• Human health impacts emerge when contaminated seafood enters our diet.
+This is why fish consumption advisories exist for species like swordfish and king mackerel, linking industrial discharge directly to public health.

 Agricultural Runoff

-• Nutrient loading from fertilizers (nitrogen and phosphorus compounds) triggers explosive algal growth in coastal waters
+• Nutrient loading from fertilizers (nitrogen and phosphorus compounds) triggers explosive algal growth in coastal waters.
+This process is called eutrophication.

-• Pesticides and herbicides introduce synthetic toxins that disrupt endocrine systems and reproductive cycles in marine organisms
+• Pesticides and herbicides introduce synthetic toxins that disrupt endocrine systems and reproductive cycles in marine organisms, even at very low concentrations.

 Radioactive Waste